Multi-Generational Family Photoshoot in Hong Kong

 Hong Kong Family Holiday Photos

 I get families contacting me from time to time to take family photos while they are on holiday in Hong Kong.
 Almost always these families have Hong Kong roots; Cantonese from Sydney, Toronto or New York City.
 But Hong Kong sticks with everyone who has any connection to the city.
 Last November I had a chance to really cover a couple of interesting corners of the city for a three-generation Canadian family session.
 Mom and dad were visiting from Toronto with their one-year old daughter.
 The grandparents also traveled from Canada, so they wanted to document the areas in the city where they had lived before emigrating to Canada in the 1990s.
+They were looking for a Hong Kong family photographer.
+It was fun that we were all Canucks.

 Hong Kong Family Holiday Photography